 Some follow a relaxed continuous motion, while other variations prefer more physically demanding movements.
 But despite these differences, there are three things at the center of tai chi and yoga: meditation, deep breathing, and motion sequences.
-Combining all three will provide massive benefits both for your physical and mental wellbeing.
+Combining all three will provide massive benefits for both your physical and mental well-being.

 Let’s dive deeper to truly see the difference between yoga and tai chi.
 Let’s start with tai chi.